wisniewskikr/chrisblog-it-cloud/spring-cloud/documentation/springcloud-springboot3-swagger3-gateway-keycloak-services/README.md

 The goal of this project is to present how to create **Open API documentation** for **Gateway** service and custom microservices with usage **Java** programming language and **Spring Cloud** and **Spring Boot 3** frameworks.

-Additionally services - First and Second - and their documentation is secured by **Keycloak**.
+Additionally services - First and Second - and their documentation are secured by **Keycloak**.

 ##### Services
 This project consists of following applications: